Fergus Morton, Baron Morton of Henryton

-Fergus Dunlop Morton, Baron Morton of Henryton, MC, PC (17 October 1887 – 18 July 1973) was a British judge who was a Lord of Appeal in Ordinary from 1947 to 1959.
+Fergus Dunlop Morton, Baron Morton of Henryton, MC, PC (17 October 1887 – 18 July 1973) was a British barrister and judge who was a Lord of Appeal in Ordinary from 1947 to 1959.
+The son of a Scottish stockbroker, Morton was educated in Scotland and England, before being called to the English bar.
+After serving with the British Army in the First World War, during which he won the Military Cross, he developed a successful Chancery practice.
+He was appointed to the High Court in 1938, promoted to the Court of Appeal in 1944, and to the House of Lords in 1947, retiring from judicial service in 1959.

 Background and education

-Born in Glasgow, Morton was the youngest child of George Morton and Janet, née Wilson.
+Born in Glasgow, Morton was the youngest child and one of three sons of George Morton and Janet, née Wilson.
 His father, from a farming family, left school aged thirteen and acquired a considerable fortune as a stockbroker.
 He was educated at Kelvinside Academy and then went to St John's College, Cambridge with an open scholarship in classics.
 Morton narrowly missed first class honours in part one of the classical tripos in 1909 owing to illness, before taking first class honours in part two of the law tripos in 1910, topping the class list.

 Legal career

 After a year with a firm of solicitors, Morton was called to the English bar by the Inner Temple in 1912, also joining Lincoln's Inn in 1914.
 He was first the pupil of the conveyancer A. L. Ellis, then of leading Chancery junior Dighton Pollock.

 On the outbreak of the First World War in 1914, he was commissioned as lieutenant into the Highland Light Infantry.
 He saw action in German East Africa, and was promoted to captain in 1915.
 In July 1918, he was awarded the Military Cross.
 Both of his brothers were killed in the war.

 From 1918–19, Morton was attached to the War Office, before resuming his career at the Chancery bar.
 His practice grew rapidly, and he became a King's Counsel in 1929.
 In 1932 he was elected a bencher of Lincoln's Inn (serving as treasurer in 1953).